 Radiation

-This mechanism occurs due to exchange of electromagnetic waves between sources of heat.
-It is particularly a thermal radiation process, different from magnetic or nuclear radiations.
-This type of mechanism does not necessitate a direct contact between the source and the body.
+Radiation occurs due to the exchange of electromagnetic waves between sources of heat.
+A thermal radiation process is different from magnetic or nuclear radiation.
+This type of mechanism does not necessitate direct contact between the source and the body.

-It is due to this mechanism that a car parked for many hours on a road and under highly oriented sunlight gets warmer.
-Also it is by radiation that during cold night camping one gets his hands warmer by keeping them near fire.
+It is due to this mechanism that a car parked for many hours on a road under a hot sun gets warmer.
+Also, it is by radiation that during a cold night camping you can make your hands warmer by keeping them near a fire.

 There is no absolute heat emitter or absorber.
-For instance, human body may absorb heat from sun by radiation but also emits amounts of heat from this body to its surrounding; this whole process keeps the human body in thermal equilibrium.
-Also earth absorbs heat from sun, and emits heat to the atmosphere through infrared radiation.
-However, the presence of carbon dioxide and water vapor prevents this emission to the atmosphere which keeps amounts of heat “stored” within the surface of the earth; this is termed the amplified Greenhouse effect.
-(Knight, 2016)
+For instance, the human body may absorb heat from the sun by radiation, but it also emits heat into its surrounding; this process keeps the human body in thermal equilibrium.
+Also, the earth absorbs heat from the sun and emits heat into the atmosphere through infrared radiation.
+However, the presence of carbon dioxide and water vapor restricts this emission into the atmosphere, which keeps some of the heat “stored” within the surface of the earth; this is called the “amplified Greenhouse” effect.
+(Knight, 2016).